mattcree/exvend/README.md

 Create a Vending Machine that should
 - hold stock referenced by a code
 - added and remove stock referenced by a code
-- allow a user to select a product to purchase
+- allow a user to select a product to purchase using a code
 - accept coins
 - vend product when user has enough money
 - be configurable to support different currencies